Origin of Superman: Golden Age

 The first issue of Superman, published in 1939, also featured the origin story.
 Max Gaines had written to Siegel and Shuster and asked them to expand the origin sequence to two pages, and to include four pages that detailed how Clark Kent became a journalist as well as a full-page feature that expanded on the scientific explanation for Superman's powers.
 In this issue, the passing motorists are revealed to be the Kents, who leave him at the local orphan asylum but later return to adopt him.
 The Kents teach Clark that he must keep his powers a secret but that he will someday use them to assist humanity.
 Clark becomes Superman after the Kents pass away and wins his job as a reporter for the Daily Star by delivering information he had gathered as Superman about a lynch mob at the county jail.
-The feature on Superman's powers asserts again that Kryptonians had evolved to physical perfection, but also reveals that because Earth is a smaller planet than Krypton, the lighter gravitational pull further enhanced Superman's strength.
+The feature on Superman's powers asserts again that Kryptonians had evolved to physical perfection, but also reveals that because Earth is smaller than Krypton, the lighter gravitational pull further enhanced Superman's strength.

 In 1945, More Fun Comics #101 introduced the concept of Superboy, establishing that Superman began his superhero career as a child.
 This issue showed Krypton in much greater detail than before, as a scientifically advanced world.
 Kryptonians did not appear to possess superhuman powers on Krypton but were aware that a Kryptonian on Earth would have them.
 In this story, Superman's biological parents were named Jor-El and Lara.
 Jor-El attempted to convince the Supreme Council that their world was doomed and that they must take action.
 The Council scoffed at Jor-El's warnings, so he returned home to save his family, but was only able to save his son.